Skein module dimensions of mapping tori of the 2-torus: A simpler formula

 Given an object $x$, then $\End_{\SkCat_\cA(\Sigma)}(x)$ is an algebra with the product given by stacking.
 The \emph{$\cA$-skein algebra} of $\Sigma$ is the endomorphism algebra of $\emptyset \in \SkCat_\cA(\Sigma)$, denoted $\SkAlg_\cA(\Sigma)$. \end{defn}

 A typical choice of ribbon category is the category $\Rep^{\fd}_q(G)$.
-This is the category of finite-dimensional type 1 $k$-linear representations of Lusztig's form of the quantum group $\cU_q(\g)$ defined over $\C[q^{\pm 1}]$.
-The braiding and ribbon data require us to fix a homomorphism $\C[q^{\pm 1/d}] \to k$, where $d$ is the determinant of the Cartan matrix of $G$.
-In this paper, we assume that $k = \C(q^{1/d})$ when we consider $\Rep_q^{\fd}(G)$, and the homomorphism is the natural inclusion.
+This is the category of finite-dimensional $k$-linear representations of the Drinfeld--Jimbo quantum group admitting a grading by the eigenspaces of the Cartan generators.
+While this Hopf algebra is defined over $\C(q)$, the explicit formula for its universal $R$-matrix obtained in \cite{Ros89AnalogueTheoremUniversal,KR90WeylGroupMultiplicative,LS90ApplicationsQuantumWeyl} shows that to consider the ribbon structure on its category of representations we must work over $k = \C(q^{\frac{1}{d}})$ where $d$ is the determinant of the symmetrized Cartan matrix of $G$.
+We refer readers to \cite[Chapters 8 - 10]{CP94GuideQuantumGroups} for details of the ribbon structure on $\Rep^{\fd}_q(G)$.
 In this case the skein module $\Sk_\cA(M)$ is denoted $\Sk_G(M)$.
 We denote by $\SkCat_G(\Sigma)$ the skein category and $\SkAlg_G(\Sigma)$ the skein algebra, for this choice of $\cA$.

 \begin{notn} We will often denote skeins in $M_\gamma$ or in the skein category by giving unframed tangles in $T^2 \times I$, parameterized by $\{ (e^{2\pi i r}, e^{2\pi i s}, t): r, s, t \in [0, 1]\}$ where it is understood that $T^2 \times \{0\}$ and $T^2 \times \{1\}$ are identified via $\gamma$.
 We may simply give the tuple $(r, s, t) \in [0, 1]^3$ where the quotient is understood.
 The tangles we discuss will all admit, after a small isotopy, a projection to the cylinder $\{(e^{2 \pi i r}, e^{\pi i}, t) : r, t \in [0, 1]\}$ except perhaps at endpoints.
 The tangle edges can be canonically framed from this projection using the blackboard framing, and their endpoints framed in the direction of the first coordinate, and there is an obvious way to continue the framing of the projected edges to that of the endpoints.
 Issues of framing will not be important for our arguments but we mention this technical detail for completeness.
 The tangles and their endpoints are assumed to be coloured by the defining representation. \end{notn}